What we do

 The Hospital Specialist Palliative Care Team cover both Leeds General Infirmary and St James’s University Hospital as well as Chapel Allerton and Wharfedale Hospitals.
 If you are referred to the service, you and your family / carers will be offered palliative care and advice by the team of nurses and doctors with the help of social work, pharmacy and other colleagues when needed.

 We work with the ward doctors and nurses to improve your physical comfort (such as treatment for pain or sickness).
 We also help them with decisions about your future treatment and with any emotional, social or spiritual concerns you may have.

 We can discuss your choices for types of future treatment and care with you and refer you to other professionals who will continue your care in hospital, home, care home or a hospice.

-How do patients and carers access this service?
+How do patients and carers access the service?

 You need to be referred by a doctor or nurse on the ward where you are having treatment.

 You will have access to specialist palliative care if you are an inpatient at any of the hospitals in Leeds Teaching Hospitals Trust.
 Your home address does not matter.